-219. Seminar.
+[219.
+Seminar.
 First term.
 Credit two hours.
 For graduate students.
-F 2-4.
-Agricultural Economics Building 302.
-Professors SANDERSON and ANDERSON and Assistant Professor Cottrell.
+Professor Sanderson.]
+Not given in 1936-37.

-A study of research methods in rural sociology.
+A review of research in rural sociology and an analysis of methods and results.

 121. The Family.
 First or second term.
 Credit three hours.
 Open to juniors, seniors, and graduate students; open to sophomores only if registered in the curriculum for social workers in the College of Home Economics.
 Prerequisite, course I or its equivalent.
 Lectures, discussions, and reports.
-First or second term, T Th S 8.
+First term, T Th S 9; second term, T Th S 8.
 Agricultural Economics Building 340.
 Assistant Professor Cottrell.